 Communicate the availability of programs to assist transitioning.

 Frequently, transgender employees will “come out” to their human resources representative or direct manager, wishing to discuss the practicalities of their transition, legal rights, potential medical challenges, and existing corporate policies.
-You should regularly communicate to your staff the availability of any programs you have in place as well as the openness of your HR staff to discuss these matters confidentially.
+To help with managing gender transition in the workplace, you should regularly communicate to your staff the availability of any programs you have in place as well as the openness of your HR staff to discuss these matters confidentially.

 Trans workers’ experience in the modern workplace is a dark reflection of the destructive power of widely-held negative beliefs.
 The more-than worthwhile effort required to better accommodate them, however, is a reminder of the deeply constructive power inclusion holds to make positive change.